US to evacuate Ukraine embassy amid Russian invasion fears

 The U.S. already has about 80,000 troops throughout Europe at permanent stations and on rotational deployments.

-Associated Press writers Robert Burns and Lolita C. Baldor contributed to this report.
+Associated Press writers Robert Burns, Lolita C. Baldor and Aamer Medhani contributed to this report.